 Brought up in a consumption-driven economic system, we’ve been brainwashed by economists, politicians and the advertising industry into believing that we need to constantly consume in order to be happy and feel well about ourselves.

 We’ve been convinced to think that buying stuff is the only way to prove our worth to ourselves and others, to such an extent that we look down upon those who have less and look up to those who have more.

-Of course, the reality is very different, and it’s obvious to those who observe the world around them.
-No matter how many possessions people might have, they seem to never be satisfied with them, and are always thirsty to acquire more.
-Even the richest of the rich, who look shiny and successful, and possess anything that one can have, are starving souls seeking happiness, but, having fallen victims to the materialism trap, they can’t find it.
+Of course, the reality is very different and it’s obvious to those who observe the world around them.
+No matter how many possessions people might have, they seem to be never satisfied with them and are always thirsty to acquire more.
+Even the richest of the rich, who look shiny and successful and possess anything that one can have, are starving souls seeking happiness, but, having fallen victims to the materialism trap, can’t find it.